 - Visitors to campus will be limited.

-- The College highly encourages qualified individuals to get a COVID-19 vaccine when it is available to them.
+- The College strongly encourages qualified individuals to get a COVID-19 vaccine when it is available to them.
 At this time, the College is not requiring the vaccine.

 Many individuals are reporting flu like symptoms shortly after a vaccination, specifically a second dose.
 This reaction is anticipated, may vary from person to person, and usually only lasts about 24-36 hours.
 Individuals who were NOT experiencing symptoms of COVID-19 prior to receiving their vaccination, but do experience side effects in the timeframe immediately following vaccination, should follow the guidance provided by the individual administering the vaccine on whether they should report to work or class.